 You can do this in several ways:

-On a per shipment basis - check the Do not notify Marketplace option in the Configure Shipment Widget
+On a per shipment basis: Check the Do not notify Marketplace option in the Other Shipping Options section of the Shipping Sidebar.

-When marking an order as Complete or a shipment as Shipped - uncheck the Notify Marketplace option in the Mark as Complete / Shipped screen.
+When marking an order or shipment as Shipped: Uncheck the Notify Marketplace option in the Mark as Shipped screen.

-Use Automation Rules to check this option on certain orders when they import.
+With Automation Rules: Create a rule that applies a Do Not Notify action for orders that meet the rule's criteria.
 Review the Automation Rules article for details on how to create automation rules.

 ShipStation lets you know if your marketplace notifications were sent and received successfully using Smart Document Tracking.

-Check the Marketplace Notified column in the Shipping tab, or the Smart Document Tracking in the Shipment Widget or Shipment Details screens.
+Check the Marketplace Notified column in the Shipments tab or the Smart Document Tracking in the Shipment Details screens.

 If you do not see the Marketplace Notified column, click the Columns button (at top-right of the screen).

-Check the Marketplace Notified option from the drop-down.
-Click Save Columns.
+Check the Marketplace Notified option from the Manage Columns pop-up and click Save Columns.

-Scroll right in the Shipping grid to view the new column.
-Click and drag to reposition it.
+Scroll right in the Shipments grid to view the new column.
+Click and drag to reposition it to your desired location in the grid.

 Successful marketplace notifications will appear in dark grey and say Notified.
 Failed marketplace notifications will appear in red and say Failed.
 Hover your mouse over the failed icon to view a pop-up with details on why the notification failed.